 I hope that by the end of the week, your photography has come on leaps and bounds and your ability to shoot different situations and get the best from each of them is now intuitive.
 Exceeding expectations is part of my grand plan and it’s quietly achieved usually in the form of online galleries of your best work uploaded by the week’s end for you to send to friends, family and to immediately enjoy yourself on a tablet or mobile device.
 During the week you can expect to photograph landscapes, seascapes, people in the main town, boats in the port and rural communities.
 Photographing people is quite a skill and it’s generally the first thing people ask on the first day.
 Suffice to say it’s an integral part of the week’s learning.

 You’re booked to stay in an authentic 18th Century Riad, with rooms usually allocated on the rooftop terrace, perfect for privacy and catching a bit of sun.
 Rooms are all en-suite and authentically decorated.
 There’s no room sharing or single supplements.
 Everything is arranged from the moment you touch down.
-The course is inclusive of private airport transfers, your en-suite room, 30 hours teaching, breakfast & evening dinner – a la carte at a different restaurant each night.
+The course is inclusive of private airport transfers, your en-suite room and 30 hours teaching.
 Perfect for singles, the holiday is absolutely safe for women arriving alone; the hotel has excellent Trip Advisor reviews for it’s warm service – it’ll feel like home.
 Click on the picture for reviews.
 The Atlantic coast of Morocco is also an ideal all year destination with about 300 sunny days a year.

 Join a group and reserve your place